Our eco-efficiency performance

 We continually improve how we collect and report data.
 Since 2007, we have focused on improving our reporting on renewable energy, biogenic fuels and our resulting CO2 emissions, with reference to the Greenhouse Gas Reporting Protocol.
 This enables us to monitor performance more closely and act quickly to maintain progress against targets.

 In parallel, through a globally co-ordinated programme, many of our manufacturing sites make use of real-time eco-efficiency data, collected through automated measurement, monitoring and targeting (MM&T) systems.
 This helps them to better track their performance and identify reduction opportunities.
 We now have more than 80,000 data reading points across the manufacturing network.
-By the end of 2018, we are aiming to have 100% of sites covered by the MM&T programme.
+By the end of 2018, over 80% of our production volume was covered by the MM&T programme.

 We adjusted our reporting period in 2013.
 Data for years prior to 2013 is for calendar year (1 January - 31 December).